Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Methodology

-\begin{theorem}[Privacy analysis of Algorithm \ref{alg:5}] Since pruning in the first phase of Algorithm \ref{alg:5} does not require private data, the calculated vector distribution $\mathbb{V}$ will not leak any information about private data.
-Thus, Algorithm \ref{alg:5} shares the same privacy guarantee with Algorithm \ref{alg:1}. \end{theorem}
+\begin{theorem}[Privacy analysis of DP-ZOPO] Since pruning in every stage of DP-ZOPO does not require private data, the calculated vector distribution $\mathbb{V}$ will not leak any information about private data.
+Thus, DP-ZOPO shares the same privacy guarantee with Algorithm DP-ZOSO. \end{theorem}